victorian-socialists/civicrm-stripe/docs/index.md

-#Stripe Payment Processor for CiviCRM.
+# Stripe Payment Processor for CiviCRM.
 Integrates the Stripe payment processor (for Credit/Debit cards) into CiviCRM so you can use it to accept Credit / Debit card payments on your site.

 [![Stripe Logo](/images/stripe.png)](https://stripe.com/)

-Latest releases can be found here: https://civicrm.org/extensions/stripe-payment-processor

-View this extension in the [Extension Directory](https://civicrm.org/extensions/stripe-payment-processor).
+View/Download this extension in the [Extension Directory](https://civicrm.org/extensions/stripe-payment-processor).

 ## Compatibility / Requirements
 * CiviCRM 5.13+